 Here is an article that you might want to check out now that covers how to choose a WordPress theme for better results.

 WordPress child themes like – Twenty 21, Astra, Avada, and Hello are fantastic to get an initial kickstart.
 After that, you can install page builder plugins like – Elementor, Happy Addons, or Gutenberg to create any landing page layout that helps drive expected traffic to your site.

 The winner, in this case, is WordPress for its easy access and variety of user-friendly facilities.

 Squarespace has an excellent feature for bloggers.
 It’s a Blogger template.
 It has everything you need to organize content or blog posts from a single feed in reverse chronological order into a compact magazine format, such as by category, tag, or most recently updated blog.
 Depending on whether bloggers want to display their blog content on the website, this template allows them to do that swiftly.

 Plus, you can add multiple people responsible for making content and show them publicly.
 Apart from these, you can also show your social media feed on your web page.
 Thus, it improves the overall look of your blog site.

 Now let’s see what WordPress offers for its users:

 Like Squarespace, WordPress has a bunch of free templates for bloggers.
 It has built-in features that include all the tagging and categorizing abilities that bloggers expect.
 Also, you could find some awesome social media plugins to connect and interact with the readers.

-WordPress also lets users access HTML directly that isn’t available in Squarespace for professional bloggers who want to update their blog’s outlook.
-Along with these, anyone with a WordPress account can comment, connect and build a relationship with the authors through other WordPress blog’s comment sections.
-This process also produces authority and helps the community to grow and furnish.
+WordPress also lets users access HTML directly, which isn’t available in Squarespace for professional bloggers who want to update their blog’s layout.
+Along with these, anyone with a WordPress account can comment, connect, and build a relationship with the authors through other WordPress blog comment sections.
+This process also produces authority and helps the community grow and flourish.